Fdawgs/sanitize-middleware/README.md

 // localhost:8204/test?id=hello&status=current would throw an error as type of the id query key is wrong
 // localhost:8204/test?id=1 would throw an error as the mandatory status query key is missing
-// localhost:8204/test?subject=bananas would thrown an error as the length is greater than the maxLength allowed const options = {
+// localhost:8204/test?subject=bananas would throw an error as the length is greater than the maxLength allowed const options = {
 	query: {
 		status: { type: 'string', mandatory: true },